 Flying with toddlers is hard.
 They are fully mobile, totally opinionated, and incapable of all reason and logic at the most inopportune moments.

 But why stop there?
 If you are really up for a family travel challenge, fly with your toddler in your lap.
-Up until your little one’s second birthday, your child is eligible to fly for free as a lap child.
+Up until your little one's second birthday, your child is eligible to fly for free as a lap child on all US airlines and many other airlines around the world.
 Many budget-conscious families take advantage of those savings for as long as possible, which can make for some very tight accommodations in tiny airplane rows.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)